LuminousRubyist/java_head/README.md

 jclass.run                      # Do the same thing with only one method, this returns the same as #exec() jclass.run('Hello','World')     # You can also pass command-line arguments to your Java programs

+# NOTE: This library requires that you install the java command line tools (java and javac) in order to function.
+If you do not, it will fail in mysterious ways due to an inability to compile or run Java